-Principal adverse impact indicators Data Source 2021 2022 Explanation Actions planned and targets set for the next reference period Actions taken percentage of total energy sources 6.
-Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector Sustainalytics 1.15 1.02 Pinnacle West, as US utility holding, saw a decrease in energy consumption intensity which had a positive effect on the portfolio ATLAS makes use of the SBTi target-setting methodology which adjusts company emissions budgets for changes in volumes, including the impact of energy efficiency None Biodiversity 7.
-Activities negatively affecting biodiversity-sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas Sustainalytics 2.30% 4.71% The addition of Norfolk Southern to the portfolio in 2022, which has a negative indicator for biodiversity, results in an overall increase on the indicator.
+Principal Adve erse Impact indicators ; Data Source 2022 2023 Explanation Actions planned and targets set for the next reference period Actions taken Biodiversity 7.
+Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas Sustainalytics 4.7% 4.7% No material changes.
 ATLAS reviews portfolio company performance and risk exposure against PAI 7-14 through internal due diligence as well as specialist external data providers.
-Portfolio company performance and risk exposure is monitored on a weekly basis by the ATLAS Investment Committee and any issues identified are then reviewed by the ATLAS investment team and, if deemed potentially material, will result in a formal PAI investigation (see section 5.1 in the company performance were lau and risk exposure against 2022.
-How PAI 7-14 through internal the end due diligence as well as ATLAS ha specialist external data four providers.
-Portfolio company company performance investigati were launched in 2022.
-However, since the end of 2022, ATLAS has launched four separate Water 8.
-Emissions to water ('000 tonnes per EUR mn invested) Tonnes of emissions to water generated by investee companies per million EUR invested multiplied by the EVIC accounted portfolio share divided through the current value of investments Sustainalytics 0 0 No exposure company, is being investigated under PAI 7 & 8 following a train derailment in Ohio.
-UK Water companies, Severn Trent, United Utilities, and Pennon are being investigated under PAI 8 following extensive accusations Waste 9.
-Hazardous waste and radioactive waste ratio ('000 tonnes per EUR mn invested) Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, multiplied by the EVIC Sustainalytics 0.13 0.43 The inclusion of E.ON in the portfolio in 2022 led to an increase in the hazardous waste production metric. responsible investment report). of unauthorised sewage discharges.
+Portfolio company performance and risk exposure is monitored on a weekly basis by the ATLAS Investment Committee and any issues identified are then reviewed by the ATLAS investment team and, if deemed potentially material, will result in a formal PAI investigation (see Section 5) None Water 8.
+Emissions to water ('000 tonnes per EUR mn invested) Tonnes of emissions to water generated by investee companies per million EUR invested multiplied by the EVIC accounted portfolio share divided through the current value of investments Sustainalytics n/a 0.05 Data availability is currently very limited, with only a single data point accessible for the portfolio companies.

-Principal adverse impact indicators Data Source 2021 2022 Explanation Actions planned and targets set for the next reference period Actions taken accounted portfolio share divided through the current value of investments However, the accuracy of the data provided by Sustainalytics for this PAI is being investigated and may not be entirely reliable.
+Principal Adv erse Impact indicators Data Source 2022 2023 Explanation Actions planned and targets set for the next reference period Actions taken Waste 9.
+Hazardous waste and radioactive waste ratio ('000 tonnes per EUR mn invested) Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, multiplied by the EVIC accounted portfolio share divided through the current value of investments Sustainalytics 0.43 0.27 Enel & Hera had a significant reduction in reported waste.
 Social and employee matters 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Sustainalytics 0% 1.78% In 2021, there was no exposure in the portfolio.
-However, by adding Pinnacle West to the portfolio, a slight positive exposure to the breach of UNGC principles.
-11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Sustainalytics 43.27% 29.22% The portfolio experienced a decrease in monitoring compliance with the UNGC due to an overall decrease in portfolio companies with monitoring deficiencies.
-The highest contributor on the decrease is Norfolk Southern.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Sustainalytics 1.8% 0.0% In 2023, there was no exposure in the portfolio.
+The removal of Pinnacle West from the portfolio contributed to the reduction in this metric.
+11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Sustainalytics 29.2% 31.1% No material changes.

-Principal adverse i Principal adverse impact indicators Data Source 2021 2022 Explanation Actions planned and targets set for the next reference period Actions taken 12.
-Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies Sustainalytics 1.41% 5.25% The limited availability of data makes even small portfolio adjustments have significant effects.
-Specifically, the inclusion of United Utilities Group in 2022, which had a higher unadjusted gender pay gap compared to the other companies, greatly influences the metric.
-13. Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members Sustainalytics 40.22% 39.46% No material changes 14.
-Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons Sustainalytics 0% 0% No exposure Optional Operations and Suppliers Exposed to Forced or Compulsory Labour Share of the investments in investee companies exposed to operations and suppliers at significant risk of incidents of forced or compulsory labour in terms in terms of Sustainalytics 0% 0% No exposure
+Principal Adv erse Impact indicators Data Source 2022 2023 Explanation Actions planned and targets set for the next reference period Actions taken 12.
+Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies Sustainalytics 5.25% 7.69% No material changes 13.
+Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members Sustainalytics 39.5% 43.0% No material changes 14.
+Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons Sustainalytics 0% 0% No exposure Optional Operations and Suppliers Exposed to Forced or Compulsory Labour Share of the investments in investee companies exposed to operations and suppliers at significant risk of incidents of forced or compulsory labour in terms in terms of geographic areas and/or the type of operation Sustainalytics 0% 0% No exposure